Taking Shared Services Quality to the Next Level

 iPollingTM Results Review

 A recent Peeriosity poll developed using the iPollingTM technology provides some interesting information regarding the overall approach to quality Shared Services organizations take, as well as the method in which they conduct quality assurance activities.
-Reviewing the results of the first poll question which asked what best describes the current approach to quality assurance in Shared Services, the most popular response (47%) was providing routine sampling of work product that assessed the accuracy of the shared service associate’s processing accuracy, with the next most popular response (27%) being a similar approach, but assessing the accuracy of the total transaction process.
-Closely following was a project driven routine utilizing a common quality assurance methodology (Lean, Six Sigma, etc.), with 20% of the responses.
+Reviewing the results of the first poll question which asked what best describes the current approach to quality assurance in Shared Services, the most popular response (47%) was providing a routine sampling of work products that assessed the accuracy of the shared service associate’s processing accuracy, with the next most popular response (27%) being a similar approach but assessing the accuracy of the total transaction process.
+Closely following was a project-driven routine utilizing a common quality assurance methodology (Lean, Six Sigma, etc.), with 20% of the responses.

 The second poll question then looked at which method best describes the way in which companies conduct quality assurance activities in Shared Services.
 While the most popular approach was through a combination of multiple activities (50%), the most prevalent individual approach was utilizing a stand-alone audit or quality assurance team that is not part of the work unit.

 Our Peercast feature company is an excellent example of a major company that has focused significant resources on improving the overall quality of the processes within Shared Services.
 While a variety of effective methodologies are available, making quality a high priority is often a challenge.
 Because quality has a direct impact on the other key measures including cost, productivity, and customer satisfaction, ensuring quality is consistently a high priority is an important deliverable for any Shared Services team.